GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - consider changing Directional Light color and/or using Ambient Light to avoid poor quality GIF for some models
   - non-animated / non-rotating models will spin 360 degrees
   - see the `legobrick` generated GIF examples and their optimized / resized version in the `images` folder
+- JSON import/export is actually three.js created format:
+  - JSON Legacy viewer is using r124 of three.js to support legacy THREE.Geometry
+  - JSON Viewer is using r135 of three.js
 - The best choice of loading 3D models is via the viewers `URL` option (for URLs with no CORS restrictions)
 - Multiple comma separated URLs are allowed in some viewers and can be from mixed websites
 - See `URLS4MODELS.md` file for examples as well as [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) repository